-TIER INTERVENTION ONE All students will be monitored for attendance by the teacher.
-TWO Teacher will refer students who are chronically tardy to the Case Manager.
-The Case Manager will develop a plan with the student to identify barriers and challenges and set corrective goals for a specified period of time .
-THREE Students will be assigned a Case Manager for follow-up.
-FOUR If a student has not met the goals within the specified period of time, he/she will be unenrolled by the CAO.
+TIER INTERVENTION ONE All students will be monitored for attendance by the teacher. τωο Teachers will refer students who are chronically absent and/or tardy to the Case Manager.
+The Case Manager will develop a plan with the student to identify barriers and challenges and set corrective goals for a specified period of time.
+Students who need a schedule or class change will be referred to the CAO.
+THREE Students should follow up with their case manager.
+FOUR Students should follow up with their case manager.